pulibrary/davies_project/pages/index.md

-The end-date of 1876 is important because in that year the United State Bureau of Education published its first comprehensive, national listing of libraries, entitled [<i>PublLibraries in the United States of America: Their History, Condition, and Management.
-Special Report.
-Part.
+The end-date of 1876 is important because in that year the United State Bureau of Education published its first comprehensive, national listing of libraries, entitled [<i>Public libraries in the United States of America; their history, condition, and management.
+Special report, Department of the Interior, Bureau of Education.
+Part I</i>
-1</i> (Washington, DC: Government Printing Office, 1876)](https://archive.org/details/cu31924029529553).
+(Washington, DC: Government Printing Office, 1876)](https://archive.org/details/cu31924029529553).
 This massive work &mdash; 1187 pages &mdash; of facts and statistics began a continuous series of publications